cyhex/BeatstepProController/README.md

 **Global**

-* Transport buttons start / stop BitWig
+* Transport buttons start / stop Bitwig

 How to install: